willzjacobson/jwt-demo/README.md

 ## Build & Run
  - Install docker & docker-compose
  - `git clone https://github.com/willzjacobson/jwt-demo.git`
- - `cd jwt-demo`
+ - `cd jwt-demo/server`
+ - `npm i` (necessary to install node_modules locally because we are connecting the code to the container via a data volume)
  - `docker-compose build`
  - `docker-compose up -d`
- - Confirm server and database containers are running: `docker-ps` (should see 2 containers)
+ - Confirm server and database containers are running: `docker-compose ps` (should see 2 containers)
  - Tail server logs: `docker logs server -f`

 Since the server is running with `nodemon`, you can edit the source code and the container will restart with your updates when you save the file.